marknakamura/getting-started-in-tech/README.md

 # Getting Started in Tech
-technical resources for someone to get started learning technical things

 So you've made it this repository - either I've shared this with you or someone else has shared this with you or maybe you found this via the Googles.

 **Either way, I'm glad you're here!**